 The docks were about an hour drive away and a tour guide talked every second of the trip.
 I didn't pay attention to the tour guide at all since it was all in Mandarin.
 We were then dropped off at the shop area near the docks while we waited until our boarding time.
 Here we noticed Guangxi is much colder then Hong Kong.
 It was not freezing but jackets did make a difference.
 After waiting for a while it was time for us to be rushed to dock where our boat was waiting.
 The boat was not too big.
 Inside were seats and tables, while a stair case lead up to an observation deck.
 We were the only group of Westerners and every now and then there would be a tour guide making an announcement about something we were passing but it was all in Mandarin.
 We headed down the river in a convoy of three.
 The mountains were quite amazing and really only pictures can describe (unfortunately it was hazy that day).
 Along the way we saw lots of rural Chinese going about their daily lives.
 Some were washing their clothes in the river, others were herding oxen, and some were making bricks.
 Bricks seemed to be a common industry in the area and it was all done by hand.
 They were digging with shovels, backing in wooden shacks, and just stacking the bricks (all imperfect by our standards) along the river side for someone to pick up later.
 Every now and then a merchant would attach himself to our boat and try to sell us stuff.
 They had simple bamboo boats (4 or 5 long pieces of bamboo tied together) and would row out to us and tie their boat to the side of ours.
 They would then walk up and down the side of the boat just outside the window and try to sell us things ranging from fruit to fans to jade.
 None of the crew of our boat seemed to care that merchants kept boarding the ship.
 At one point there was a merchant on each side of the boat selling the same things.
 It looked like a couple of the passengers were having fun playing them off each other.
 The boat ride was suppose to take 4 hours but it ended up being well over 5.

 By the time we got to Yangshuo we were all ready to find a place to put our bags and rest a little bit.
 The problem was the dock was some ways from the town.
 The one street that went to town was packed with vendors trying to sell all kinds of things.
 At the docks there were a couple ladies trying to sell us rooms for the night at different hotels.
 They followed us all the way down the street before we agreed to check one of them out.
 It was the Ya Yao Hotel.
 It was pretty nice inside, looked a lot like a nice hotel back home.
 We had our own beds and our own bathroom, all for about US$4.10 each per night.
 Once we got settled in and took a little break we decided to go explore the town.
 Before we left the lady who had brought us to the hotel tried to sell us tickets to all kinds of stuff locally.
 We were not sure what we wanted to do yet and it took some convincing to get her off our back so we could go out and explore the town.
 Yangshuo seemed like a festive town that was very well maintained.
-The streets were stone and the buildings were all very clean.
-A couple of streets down from our hotel was West Street which was where all the bars, restaurants, and shopping are.
-It reminded me of Park City or some other American mountain resort town, but with a strange Chinese feel.
-It had all the nice quaint buildings but with neon signs out front.

 One of the first things we did was to buy tickets for the Impressions Light Show that evening.
 This show is famous across China as it is directed by the same guy who directed the opening show at the 2008 Olympics.
 We went to a travel agency called "Panda Travel Service" to buy the tickets.
 Before we could we were asked a strange question "Do you have a tour guide?"
 We said no. Apparently if you have a tour guide you cannot purchase the tickets from them.
 After eating dinner at a brick oven pizza place (I know sounds strange in China but it was very good) we wondered around some of the shops.
 They had lots of art work, clothing, trinkets, and pretty much what ever else you may be interested in.
 We then met back up at the Panda Travel Service building to board the van to the show, but there was a problem.
 Apparently the lady we bought the tickets from had called our hotel to make sure we did not have a tour guide.
 The lady at the hotel claimed we did.
 After a bit of argument it was finally figured out that the lady at the hotel had lied (the travel agent said that she has done this before) because she was upset we did not buy the tickets through the hotel.
 We were a bit annoyed but in any case the van was leaving and we could go.
 The show was just outside the town.
 The stage was the river with the back ground being the mountains which were lit up.
 The show is hard to describe.
 There were a lot of performers singing and dancing, but all accented by light.
 Most of the performance was on the water, either on rafts, along the edge, or on this platform that was like a dock that could pivot across the water.
 Afterwards the van took us back to town and we grabbed a quick snack before bed.
 Album: